What is py3plex?

 Comprehensive Algorithm Suite

-py3plex includes 17+ multilayer-specific algorithms:
+py3plex includes multilayer-specific algorithms such as:

-Community detection: Louvain, Infomap, multilayer modularity
+Community detection: Louvain, Infomap, multilayer modularity.

-Centrality measures: Multilayer PageRank, betweenness, versatility
+Centrality measures: Multilayer PageRank, betweenness, versatility.

-Random walks: Node2Vec, DeepWalk for network embeddings
+Random walks: Node2Vec, DeepWalk for network embeddings.

-Dynamics: SIR/SIS epidemic models, diffusion processes
+Dynamics: SIR/SIS epidemic models, diffusion processes.

 All algorithms handle multilayer structure natively without flattening.